User Guide How to get the most out of LiquidFiles

 - Pool files are files that an administrator can make available for groups of users that they send repeatadly, like a large companywide presentation and similar.

-- Select Download Permission for your recipients.
+- Select Authentication requirement and Access Restriction for your recipients.
 See the Forwarding Permissions section for a complete description.

 - When the message expires.
 After this day, the attached files will be deleted.

 - If set, each recipient can only download each file this number of times.
-If the download permission is set to "Anyone", each download by anyone is counted towards the limit.
+Without the requirement to authenticate the download, each download by anyone is counted towards the limit.

 - Send a copy to your own email address (for storage in your sent folder).